unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

     [z1234567@katana ~]$ qsub myjob.pbs
     1239.kman.restech.unsw.edu.au

 Unlike submission of an interactive job, which results in a session on a compute node ready to accept commands, the submission of a batch job returns the ID of the new job.
 This is confirmation that the job was submitted successfully.
 The job is now processed by the job scheduler and resource manager.
-Commands for checking the status of the job can be found in the Job Monitoring section.
-(TODO: come back and make sure this is a link)
+Commands for checking the status of the job can be found in the section :ref:`Managing Jobs on Katana`.

 If you wish to be notified by email when the job finishes then use the :code:`-M` flag to specify the email address and the :code:`-m` flag to declare which events cause a notification.
 Here we will get an email if the job aborts (:code:`-m a`) due to an error or ends (:code:`-m e`) naturally.